ials/GB2024/README.md

 ## Lesson Description

-This lesson is an introduction to working with raster and vector data in R for researchers in urbanism or related fields.
-After a brief introduction to R, it focuses on vector and raster data and their use in practical GIS operations on urban datasets.
+This lesson is an introduction to working with raster and vector data in R for researchers in agriculture or related fields.
+After a brief introduction to R, it focuses on vector and raster data and their use in practical GIS operations on several datasets.

 ## Rendered Version of This Lesson